janba/DSC/README.md

-DSC
+Deformable Simplicial Complex (DSC) method
 ===

-#### The official implementation of the Deformable Simplicial Complex (DSC) method in 3 dimensions.
+#### The official implementation of the DSC method in 3 dimensions.

 The ability to virtually track deformable interfaces has many applications and is therefore of great interest.
 However, Eulerian methods, such as the level set method, tend to suffer from numerical